richeyrose/make-tile/docs/index.md

 You can set the Voxel size in the **Voxelise Settings** panel.
 Smaller voxels mean higher quality, but take longer. **Adaptivity** is the amount of post voxelisation simplification that is applied.
 The higher this number is the more the resulting mesh will be simplified and the lower the final polygon count will be.

 If you have **Randomise** unchecked and you have not clicked on **Make3D** MakeTile will export a blank tile without any material applied to it.

+## Decimating ##
+This will further decimate your tile on export making the file size smaller.
+You can set the options in the **Decimation Settings** Panel.

+## Fix Non-Manifold ##
+If you have the 3D print add-on that is included with Blender you will have the option to allow it to try and clean the mesh.
+To be honest this breaks the mesh as often as it fixes it but it's worth a shot if you're having difficulties printing a tile.

 ## Exporting multiple tiles
 You can export multiple tiles (and multiple variants of each tile) at once by selecting multiple tiles before clicking **Export Tile.**